GoogleChrome/web.dev/src/site/content/en/blog/origin-agent-cluster/index.md

 ## Feedback

-Chrome love to hear from you if you're using, or considering using, the `Origin-Agent-Cluster` header.
-Your public interest and support helps the Chrome team prioritize features and show other browser vendors how important they are.
+The Chrome team would love to hear from you if you're using, or considering using, the `Origin-Agent-Cluster` header.
+Your public interest and support helps us prioritize features and show other browser vendors how important they are.
 Tweet at [@ChromiumDev](https://twitter.com/chromiumdev) and let Chrome DevRel know your thoughts and experiences.